aschetti/INOSC-starter-kit/content/en/docs/chapter1/_index.md

 ***

 ![INOSC](./fig4.png "Overview of the current Open Science Communities")
 ***Figure 4**.
 Overview of the current Open Science Communities.
-As of May 2021, the International Network of Open Science Communities (INOSC) comprises Open Science Communities at 11 locations in the Netherlands, 1 in Ireland, 1 in Sweden, and 1 in Saudi Arabia.
+As of January 2022, the International Network of Open Science Communities (INOSC) comprises Open Science Communities at 12 locations in the Netherlands, 1 in Ireland, 1 in Sweden, and 1 in Saudi Arabia.
 Image by [Anita Eerland](http://www.anitaeerland.com/about/), licensed under [CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/nl/deed.en).*

 ***